📖 rebates Guide · 8 min read

 While not a rebate, enrolling in PG&E's EV-specific time-of-use rate plan can save $400–$800 per year on electricity costs.
 The EV2-A rate plan offers dramatically lower prices for overnight charging (typically 9pm–9am or 11pm–7am) in exchange for higher daytime rates.
 With a smart charger that schedules overnight charging automatically, most EV owners see significant net savings.
 The combination of reduced electricity cost and no-gas expenses typically saves $150–$250/month vs. a comparable gas vehicle.

-• •EV2-A off-peak rate: ~$0.12–0.15/kWh (varies by season)
+• EV2-A off-peak rate: ~$0.12–0.15/kWh (varies by season)

-• •Full charge cost example: 75 kWh × $0.13 = ~$10 (vs. $50–80 in gas)
+• Full charge cost example: 75 kWh × $0.13 = ~$10 (vs. $50–80 in gas)

-• •Annual savings vs. EV-unaware rate: $400–$800+ depending on usage
+• Annual savings vs. EV-unaware rate: $400–$800+ depending on usage

-• •Enroll at pge.com/evrate — free to switch, can change back
+• Enroll at pge.com/evrate — free to switch, can change back

-• •Smart chargers (ChargePoint, JuiceBox, Emporia) automatically schedule off-peak charging
+• Smart chargers (ChargePoint, JuiceBox, Emporia) automatically schedule off-peak charging

 How to Stack Rebates: A Real Example

 A typical ChargeWizards customer in San Mateo installs a ChargePoint Home Flex (ENERGY STAR certified) with a 50A circuit.
 Total install cost: $1,400 (charger $650 + labor/permit $750).
 Federal 30C credit: $420 (30% of $1,400).
-PG&E rebate: $700.
-Net out-of-pocket after rebates and tax credit: $280.
+Peninsula Clean Energy (PCE) ChargeForward rebate (income-qualified track): up to ~$700 in this scenario.
+Net out-of-pocket after the federal credit and CCA rebate can land near $280.
 That's less than $300 for a Level 2 charger that will save them $150–$200/month in fuel costs.

-• •Example install cost: $1,400
+• Example install cost: $1,400

-• •Minus federal 30C credit: -$420
+• Minus federal 30C credit: -$420

-• •Net cost after incentives: ~$280
+• Net cost after incentives: ~$280

-• •Monthly fuel savings vs. gas: ~$150–200
+• Monthly fuel savings vs. gas: ~$150–200

-• •Payback period (on net $280): less than 2 months
+• Payback period (on net $280): less than 2 months

 Frequently Asked Questions